nknguyenhc/NeuralCats/README.md

 5. [Docker](https://www.docker.com/)

-We use Docker to deploy our app, due to its ability to separate the app's operation from an operating system, as a result, we could test out locally whether our app works once deployed.
+We use Docker to deploy our app, due to its ability to separate the app's operation from an operating system, and as a result, we could test out locally whether our app works once deployed.

 6. [wkhtmltopdf](https://wkhtmltopdf.org/)